-Policy DM13: Air Quality Development will be permitted where it follows design principles for minimising its impacts on local air quality, including by: This policy is not associated with LSEs on Habitats sites. a.
-Prioritising walking, cycling and the use of public transport b.
-Encouraging the use of low- and zero-emission vehicles through well-designed, accessible charging infrastructure The policy is a management policy designed minimise air pollution. c.
+Policy DM13: Air Quality Development will be permitted where it follows design principles for minimising its impacts on local air quality, including by: This policy is not associated with LSEs on Habitats sites. b.
+Encouraging the use of law, and zero emission vehicles through well designed, accessible The policy is a management policy designed minimise air pollution.
 Introducing green infrastructure that has the ability to absorb pollutants within street spaces and on property boundaries The policy does not in itself lead to any development.
-Major development that would contribute to traffic on roads at or close to the relevant national objectives for recognised pollutants may be required to produce an Air Quality Assessment.
-Proposals should demonstrate that steps would be taken to minimise emissions leading to air pollution.
 Overall, this policy is screened out from further appraisal in the Appropriate Assessment.
 Policy DM14: Public Art The Local Planning Authority will encourage and support the inclusion of public art within new development schemes.
-New development proposals for public art should: This policy is not associated with LSEs on Habitats sites. d.
-Relate to local history, landscape and/or culture;e.
-Be of the highest design quality and craftmanship and involve the use of low-embodied carbon or recycled materials The policy is a management policy designed to support the inclusion of public art in developments. f.
-Make a positive contribution to the public realm; andg.
+New development proposals for public art should: This policy is not associated with LSEs on Habitats sites. e.
+Be of the highest design quality and craftmanship and involve the use of low-embodied carbon or recycled materials The policy is a management policy designed to support the inclusion of public art in developments. g.
 Engage the local community in its creation.
 The policy does not in itself lead to any development.
 Overall, this policy is screened out from further appraisal in the Appropriate Assessment.
-Policy DM15: Communications Infrastructure Planning permission for communications infrastructure will be permitted where it can be demonstrated that: This policy is not associated with LSEs on Habitats sites. a. the proposal does not cause significant equipment; b. evidence is provided to demonstrate that there is no reasonable possibility of sharing existing facilities in the locality (either in terms of antennae, buildings or sites); The policy offers general support for communications infrastructure projects. c. the visual and amenity impact is minimised by the considered siting and design of the development; and The policy does not in itself lead to any development. d. long-term requirements are considered (where appropriate) to minimise further works.
+Policy DM15: Communications Infrastructure This policy is not associated with LSEs on Habitats sites. b avidence is provided to demonstrate that there is no recognible possibility of charing evicting The policy offers general support for communications infrastructure projects. c. the visual and amenity impact is minimised by the considered siting and design of the development; and The policy does not in itself lead to any development.
 Overall, this policy is screened out from further appraisal in the Appropriate Assessment.